victorpotasso/grid-css/README.md

 What is it?
 -----------
-It's an improvement of [Bootstrap Grid](https://github.com/twbs/bootstrap/blob/master/less/grid.less) made with LESS and STYLUS
+It's an improvement of [Bootstrap Grid](https://github.com/twbs/bootstrap/blob/master/less/grid.less) made with [LESS](http://lesscss.org/) and [STYLUS](http://learnboost.github.io/stylus/)

 Getting Started
 ---------------

-You have to include this Grid in your project and then call the `build-grid` function with your custom parameters.
+You have to include the `Grid file` in your project and then call the `build-grid()` with your custom parameters.

 Samples
 -------

-## LESS
+- LESS

 ```css
 // IMPORT GRID